-Krakow, Poland – Netflix said it would add information to the documentary on Nazi German death camps, days after public criticism from Poland, AFP reported on Thursday.
+Krakow, Poland – Netflix said it would add information to the documentary on the Holocaust and Nazi German death camps, days after public criticism from Poland, AFP reported on Thursday.

 Claiming that the documentary “rewrote history” because it featured an “incorrect” map, Poland’s prime minister Mateusz Morawiecki had written a letter to the popular US streaming and production website, arguing that a map of Nazi-run concentration camps falsely suggested that Poland was in charge of them.

 Netflix admits blunder in Holocaust documentary after criticism from Poland

 “Not only is the map incorrect, but it deceives viewers into believing that Poland was responsible for establishing and maintaining the camps, and for committing crimes therein,” Morawiecki said in the letter to Netflix boss Reed Hastings posted on his official Facebook page on Monday.

 “As my country did not even exist at that time as an independent state, and millions of Poles were murdered at these sites, this element of ‘The Devil Next Door’ is nothing short of rewriting history,” he added.

 The said map featured in “The Devil Next Door” documentary shows death camps built by Nazi Germany during World War II inside the borders of modern-day Poland, that were established only after the end of the war, when, in fact, Nazi Germany set up the camps inside territory it occupied following its September 1939 invasion of Poland.